Chronotype, Social jetlag, Sleep irregularity

-Sleep as Android watches your sleep pattern trends and can tell you your chronotype, social-jet-lag and sleep-irregularity.
+Sleep as Android watches your sleep pattern trends and can tell you your chronotype, social-jet-lag and sleep Regularity.

 1. Chronotype